Pipe-Runner-Lab/electron-load-balancer/README.md

 ```

 This function is used to tell the library to start initializing the background process.
 The **processName** mentioned as the second argument must match exactly to one of the processes mentioned during registration.
 The third argument lets you pass any extra data that your background process may need to get started.
+It is wise to use an object, hence use key value pairs in case of multiple values.
 The first argument will the the ipcRenderer object that will be imported in the renderer process.
 Here is a quick example on how to use it assuming I wish to call it from a react component on a button click.